Definition of Euphony

 With a sweet kernel; to set budding more,

 There are many different words and phrases that can create euphony.
-However, in the given poem, Keats has used euphony in the whole poem which gives soothing and pleasing effects.
-Long vowel sounds like mellow, maturing, load, ripeness and semi-vowels like “s” and “w” sounds are exquisitely used.
+However, in the given piece, Keats has used euphony in the whole poem, which gives soothing and pleasing effects.
+Long vowel sounds like mellow, maturing, load, ripeness, and semi-vowel sounds, like s and w, are exquisitely used.

 By those who ne’er succeed.